jgesser/IpCamera/README.md

 This control can be used to manually start and stop updating the Image channel with a picture, or it will start and stop FFmpeg from creating snapshots from a RTSP source depending on how the bindings config parameters are set.
 The `UPDATE_IMAGE` config sets the state this control is set to on startup/reboot of Openhab.
 When ON the image channel will update at the `POLL_CAMERA_MS` rate.
-Note that cameras that create snapshots from RTSP using FFmpeg will not update the image channel at all and the better methods like ipcamera.jpg covered in this readme are the recommended way to achieve a picture.
+Note that cameras that create snapshots from RTSP using FFmpeg will not update the image channel at all and the better methods like ipcamera.jpg covered in this readme, are the recommended way to achieve a picture.
 When OFF the Image channel will NOT update, but the other methods of achieving a picture or stream will still work.
 If you need to update the image channel more often then every 5 seconds, please see the snapshot and stream sections of this readme to learn how to get a picture without using the Image channel.

 **ffmpegMotionControl**

 This control allows FFmpeg to detect movement from a RTSP or HTTP source and inform Openhab.
+The higher the number, the less sensitive the camera is to movement or you have to wave your hand faster to trigger the alarm.
-It is best described in the first few posts of this thread.
+It is best described in the first few posts of this thread, along with how to fault find it using a terminal/command line.
 <https://community.openhab.org/t/how-to-turn-a-cameras-rtsp-stream-into-motion-detection/89906>
-You can link a Switch and a Slider to this channel at the same time to have ON/OFF control as well as a slider to change the threshold.
+You can link a Switch and a Slider to this channel at the same time to have both ON/OFF switch control, as well as a slider to change the threshold.
+The channel that will move is called ``ffmpegMotionAlarm``.

 **thresholdAudioAlarm**